Brandi Fleischer - Director

 After conducting thorough research and interviews, we concluded that LMCDC met many of our criteria and expectations.
 We eagerly purchased LMCDC in 2005.
 We enrolled in numerous early childhood education classes and we continue to research this field to stay current with progressive methods and instruction to better provide the very best environment for the children.

-In 2008, we broke ground for our Afterschool/ Multipurpose building including our athletic fields and fitness venues which will be in full swing in August 2009.
+In 2008, we broke ground for our Afterschool/ Multipurpose building including our basketball, sand volleyball court and soccer field.

 We are enjoying every moment of our decision to invest our time, efforts and love of children into this great campus.
 We hope you will feel the same.